You are here

 Educator Effectiveness Regional Support

-Beginning in 2017, the Educator Effectiveness Office shifted how support is offered to the field.
-Based on quantitative and qualitative feedback, the office created a team of regional specialists to provide direct support to districts and BOCES working to enhance their evaluation implementation practices.
-This approach to support delivery increases CDE’s ability to honor continuous improvement in the evaluation system and provide responsive assistance and capacity building.
-The regional specialist model supports districts and BOCES — regardless of the evaluation system used (state or local model) — to provide an integrated, systematic approach to evaluation and support the ongoing professional growth of their educators.
+In 2017, the Educator Effectiveness Office created a team of regional specialists to provide direct support to districts and BOCES working to enhance their evaluation implementation practices.
+This approach to support delivery increases CDE’s ability to honor continuous improvement in the evaluation system, provide responsive assistance and build capacity.
+The regional specialist model supports districts and BOCES — regardless of the evaluation system used — to provide an integrated, systematic approach to evaluation and support the ongoing professional growth of their educators.
 Colorado districts and BOCES have embraced this enhanced model as they continue to refine and align their educator evaluation systems with local values and established processes.
-Each regional specialist forms a distinct partnership with their districts/BOCES and provides resources and support through site visits, side-by-side coaching, and problem-solving that is aligned to local values and decisions.
+Each regional specialist forms a distinct partnership with their districts/BOCES and provides resources and support through site visits, side-by-side coaching and problem-solving that is aligned to local values and decisions.
 The regional team also provides professional learning opportunities and dissemination of information and resources across the state.

 Evaluator Training

-The Kindergarten through Twelfth Grade Licensed Personnel Performance Evaluations Act, Senate Bill 22-070, established the statutory requirement that the department provide training to ensure that all evaluators have the skills necessary to observe and evaluate licensed personnel (i.e., teachers, special services providers [SSPs], and principals/APs) The legislation also created the requirement that beginning Aug.
-1, 2024, an evaluator must complete the training – either provided by CDE or through a training approved by the department – prior to renewing an existing license or obtaining a new principal or administrator license.
-CDE launched the evaluator training, E-Train, in fall 2023.
-Districts and BOCES also have the option to become an authorized provider of CDE’s E-Train content or develop and submit for approval their own evaluator training aligned with the evaluator training standards specified in State Board rule, 1 CCR 301-87, 5.3 (H).
+Senate Bill 22-070 also established the statutory requirement that the department provide training to ensure that all evaluators have the skills necessary to observe and evaluate licensed personnel (i.e., teachers, special service providers and principals/APs).
+The legislation also created the requirement that beginning Aug.
+1, 2024, an evaluator must complete the training prior to renewing or obtaining a principal or administrator license.
+CDE launched the two-part evaluator training, E-Train, in fall 2023.
+Districts and BOCES also have the option to become an authorized provider of CDE’s E-Train content or develop and submit for approval their own evaluator training aligned with the evaluator training standards specified in State Board rule.

 From the more than 1,000 completed exit tickets from E-Train Part II sessions delivered by the Educator Effectiveness Office as well as authorized district/BOCES providers, approximately 94% of responses agree (strongly agree [60%] and agree [34%]) the training is applicable to their role as an evaluator and that they will use content from the training in their practice as an evaluator.